mohyaz11/OptimumSetupBook/manuscript/IaC.md

 > ![](images/professoroctopus.png) CloudFormation templates allow you to include PowerShell in them.
 ARM templates require you to use the custom script extension.
 We recommend using Google to find the latest examples.

-Meanwhile, if you are on-premise, you might be using hypervisor software such as Hyper-V or VMWare.
+Meanwhile, if you are on-premises, you might be using hypervisor software such as Hyper-V or VMWare.
 Those have a robust API to script out spinning up a VM and bootstrapping them using a PowerShell script.

 > ![](images/professoroctopus.png) We are not including samples on how to do this as each hypervisor is unique.
 If we tried to include scripts for every possible hypervisor and version, this chapter would end up being hundreds of pages long.